-The New York Commercial Advertiser, closes notice of the proceedings of the N. Y. Legisla. ture with the following paragraph :
+The New York Commercial Advertiser, closes notice of the proceedings of the N. Y. Legisla. ture with the following paragraph:

-"Finally we perceive that a joint resolution has been introduced requesting Congress to pay Amos Kendall's debte, or discharge him from the limits of Washington whether they are paid or not; as to which we can only wonder how this came to be the business of the New York Legislature.
+"Finally we perceive that a joint resolution has been introduced requesting Congress to pay Amos Kendall's debts, or discharge him from the limits of Washington whether they are paid or not; as to which we can only wonder how this came to be the business of the New York Legislature.
 Amos is not a citizen of New York, we believe, nor is his liberty or imprisonment a concern in which New York is interested.
-Pethape it would be as well to abolish the national Congress at once, and let all the national business be done by the state Legislatures."
+Perhaps it would be as well to abolish the national Congress at once, and let all the national business be done by the state Legislatures."

 The Hon.
-John Mattocks, a member of Congress from Vermont, has declined a re-election after serving six sessions.
+JOHN MATTOCKS, a member of Congress from Vermont, has declined a re-election after serving six sessions.
 He says, in a letter to his constituents-

 "I have never made a speech in Congress.
-It s known to you that all my life has been chiefly devoted to my profession, and to many of you, that in early life I had no taste for politics, and, of course, never had more than a common-place knowledge of public affairs, such as every man who loves his country should acquire; and I knew I had not a sufficient fund of information, nor a manner attractive enough to enlighten or interest the respectable body of which I was a member -And as for speccies made for Bunkum, as those are called that are spoken not to be heard, but to be sent home and printed in the district papers, their delivery is always distressing to all concerned.
-Besides, when I came into Congress, there we'c.
-Elisha Small we're ringleaders in it, and that others | and there have always been, many able and eloquent debaters, but the demand for good listeners was great, and the supply mult; and being ambitious of distinction, and having the vanity to believe myself tolerabi, well qualified for this arm of the public service, I concluded to join this small but silent corps of hearers, and icok my seat accordingly among the silent and hearing members, in that part of the hall since called 'Sleepy Hol.
+It s known to you that all my life has been chiefly devoted to my profession, and to many of you, that in early life I had no taste for politics, and, of course, never had more than a common-place knowledge of public affairs, such as every man who loves his country should acquire; and I knew I had not a sufficient fund of information, nor a manner attractive enough to enlighten or interest 5, and long.
+41 24 45, Commander Mackenzie the respectable body of which I was a member .-And as for speccies made for Bunkum, as those are called that are spoken not to be heard, but to be sent home and printed in the district papers, their delivery is always distressing to all concerned.
+Besides, when I came into Congress, there were. quent debaters, but the demand for good listeners was great, and the supply and; and being ambitious of distinction, and having the vanity to be lieve myself tolerabi, well qualified for this arm of the public service.
+I concluded to join this small but silent corps of hearers, and look my seat accordingly among the silent and hearing members, in that part of the hall since called 'Sleepy Hol-